profilecity/vidur/docs/README.md

 ![Collage Image](asset/collage.png)

+## Contributing
+There are several ways to start contributing to Vidur.
+See [contribution guide](./CONTRIBUTING.md) to get started.

-# Staying ahead
+## Staying ahead
 Star Vidur on GitHub and be instantly notified of new releases.
 ![Star Image](asset/star-repo.gif)

-# Security disclosure
+## Security disclosure
 To protect your privacy, please avoid posting security issues on GitHub.
 Instead, send your questions to team@vidurjobs.xyz and we will provide you with a more detailed answer.